spacelift-io/terraform-aws-eks-spacelift-selfhosted/README.md

 This module creates the base infrastructure for a self-hosted Spacelift instance running on AWS EKS.
 The module is intended to be used alongside the EKS getting started guide in our documentation.

-If you only want to deploy the Spacelift-specific infrastructure, and have an existing EKS cluster that you want to deploy Spacelift to, you may want to take a look at our [terraform-aws-spacelift-selfhosted](https://github.com/spacelift-io/terraform-aws-spacelift-selfhosted) and [terraform-aws-iam-spacelift-selfhosted](https://github.com/spacelift-io/terraform-aws-iam-spacelift-selfhosted) modules.

 **Please note:** this module is intended as an example of how to quickly deploy Spacelift to EKS, and should not be used as an example of best-practices for deploying EKS clusters.

 ## State storage